discordjs/guide/guide/popular-topics/components-v2.md

 ### Thumbnail

 A Thumbnail is a content component that is visually similar to the `thumbnail` field inside an embed.
 Thumbnails are added an accessory inside a [Section](/popular-topics/components-v2.md#section) component, support alt text for accessibility, and can be marked as a spoiler.
-You can use the <DocsLink path="ThumbnailBuilder:Class" /> utility class to easily create a Thumbnail component.
+You can use the <DocsLink path="ThumbnailBuilder:Class" /> class to easily create a Thumbnail component.

 The example below shows how you can send a Thumbnail component as a Section component accessory in a channel.